zslwyuan/gem5-HDL_v1.0/README.md

 # gem5-HDL_v1.0

-# Now gem5-HDL has been included in a complete and latest project named [PAAS](https://github.com/zslwyuan/PAAS_V1.0).
+## Now gem5-HDL has been included in a complete and latest project named [PAAS](https://github.com/zslwyuan/PAAS_V1.0).
 In that project, more interesting features of state-of-art CPU-FPGA system are implemented and detailed manual is provided.
+The paper about PAAS can be found at [this link in IEEEXplore](https://ieeexplore.ieee.org/document/8056775).

 gem5-HDL make the simulation of CPU-FPGA system much easier because it realize the communication between C/C++ and Verilog in the heterogeneous system.
 This project is nearly finished, thanks to Prof. Wei ZHANG, Liang FENG and Sinha Sharad's help.